LTurret/himePicParser/README.md

 #### Options Description

 - `-U` is page URL, must start with `mltd.matsurihi.me`, Provides multi-URL handling.
-- `-D` determine the folder wheres your image are be stored, which the structure is `./<dir>` and the default is `./`
+- `-D` determine the folder wheres your image are be stored, which the structure is `./<dir>/CARD_ID` and the default is `./`

 #### Argument Example

 - `-B` prevent `__pycache__` being created.
-- Using space splits URLs respectively
+- Using space splits URLs respectively.

 ```console
 python3 -B main.py https://mltd.matsurihi.me/cards/1945 https://mltd.matsurihi.me/cards/1926